CumulusNetworks/docs/content/cumulus-linux-58/Installation-Management/Upgrading-Cumulus-Linux.md

 #### Disk Space Requirements

 Make sure you have enough disk space to perform a package upgrade.
 Cumulus Linux 5.8.0 requires:
-- 1.5GB GB of free disk space to upgrade from 5.7
+- 0.8GB of free disk space to upgrade from 5.7
-- 1.8GB of free disk space to upgrade from 5.6
+- 1GB of free disk space to upgrade from 5.6

 Before you upgrade, run the `sudo df -h` command to show how much disk space you are currently using on the switch.